Census Data for Memphis ...

 In comparison, the 2000 Census shows Memphis had a population of 33 people and a land area of 0.39 square miles [1 km²].
 This gives a population density of 84.3 people per square mile [32.56 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 Census and the 2010 Census, there were changes in the sampling area for Memphis.
-You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
+You need to be careful when making such a comparison, the differences are likely to lead to a questionable comparison.
 More information about the nature of these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...